Installation and Upgrade Clean Install Windows 11

 12 The installation of Windows 11 will now begin. (see screenshots below)

-During the installation process, your screen may flash and the computer will restart a few times.
+During the installation process, your screen may flash and the computer may restart a few times.

-13 Select your country or region (ex: "United States"), and click/tap on Yes. (see screenshot below)
+13 When installation has finished, select your country or region (ex: "United States"), and click/tap on Yes. (see screenshot below)

 If you would like to set up this PC to have an OOBE (Out-of-box Experience) so another user/owner can pick up at this step to finish setting up Windows on the PC with their own account and preferences the next time the PC it turned on, then: